Motion by mean curvature in interacting particle systems: Introduction

 Multiplying by $w'$ and integrating from $-\infty$ to $\infty$, we find, see (1.6) in \cite{DN94}, that

-We have no idea about the value of $\int w'(x)^2 \, dx$, but it is positive so this tells us that the sign of $c$ is the same as that of the integral on the right-hand side.
-When $\beta = 4.5$, the three roots are $0$, $1/3$, and $2/3$, so symmetry implies the integral is 0.
+We have no idea about the value of $\int w'(x)^2 \, dx$, but it is positive so this tells us that the sign of the wave speed $c$ is the same as that of the integral on the right-hand side.
+When $\beta = 4.5$, the three roots are $0$, $1/3$, and $2/3$, so symmetry around the central root $1/3$ implies the integral is 0.
 Monotonicity (or calculus) tells us that $c<0$ when $\beta<4.5$, and $c>0$ for $\beta > 4.5$.
-Convergence results for the PDE \cite{FM77} and block constructions were used to show that
+Convergence results for the PDE, see e.g. \cite{FM77}, and block constructions were used to show that

-\begin{itemize} \item When $\beta> 4.5$ and $\ep< \ep_0(\beta)$ there is a nontrivial stationary distribution with a density close to $\rho_2$.
-The second part of the conclusion is an improvement due to Cox, Durrett, and Perkins \cite{CDP13}.
+\begin{itemize} \item When $\beta> 4.5$ there is some $\delta_0(\beta)>0$ such that for $\delta< \delta_0(\beta)$ there is a nontrivial stationary distribution with a density close to $\rho_2$.
+The second part of the conclusion about density is an improvement due to Cox, Durrett, and Perkins \cite{CDP13}.